Atmosphere-IoT-Framework/edge-engine-arduino/README.md

 In this section you will learn how to make both of them work correctly.
 Both examples have a common base.
 First, they check if there is an internet connection, then, if yes, they proceed with the authentication phase: a POST request containing username and password is sent and, if the process is successful, a JWT is received.
 This JWT is needed to send the future HTTP requests.
 Then _samples_ are created, containing the parameters read by the sensors taken into consideration.
-These samples, characterized by a feature name, a date, and a value are finally sent to Atmosphere.
+These samples, characterized by a feature name, a date, and a value are finally sent to Measurify.
 It is possible to switch between versions by modifying the _myDefines.h_ file.
 ### PC example
-The PC example simulates a temperature sensor behavior and it uses the Atmosphere platform as online server.
+The PC example simulates a temperature sensor behavior and it uses the Measurify platform as online server.
 In order to make it work it is necessary to give the compiler some directives, so it can find the POCO libraries and link the sub-libraries correctly.
 Here you have a sample compile command:
 ```